Rinshin-Jalal/Fiverr-Buyer-Request-Checker/README.md

 so I build a Web Scrapper with python to scrape the number of buyers request available

+This scripts runs a script every 5 minute to check using schedule library

 if any buyer's request it will message me `discord`

 # A Fiverr Freelancer ???